jeremiahsnapp/dev-lxc/example-clusters/README.md

 ### automate

-The `automate` file was created using the following command.
+The [automate_dev-lxc.yml](example-clusters/automate_dev-lxc.yml) file was created using the following command.

 ```
 dl init --chef --compliance --supermarket --automate --runners --nodes
 ```

+Cluster build time: 19 minutes

 ### chef-backend

-The `chef-backend` file was created using the following command.
+The [chef-backend_dev-lxc.yml](example-clusters/chef-backend_dev-lxc.yml) file was created using the following command.

 The nodes' `chef_server_url` hostname was changed to `chef-ha.lxc` and the node's hostname was changed to `node-1-ha.lxc`.